HaigBishop/quiet-consensus/qui-con.md

 - Trending topics can be artificially amplified by coordinated fake accounts, misleading genuine users into believing there is widespread agreement.
 - It is challenging to verify whether online opinions represent real human consensus or automated manipulation.

-Quiet Consensus addresses these issues through anonymous voting paired with cryptographic soulbound proof-of-humanity credentials, ensuring genuine, fearless representation of each individual's voice.
+Quiet Consensus addresses these issues through **anonymous voting paired with cryptographic soulbound proof-of-humanity credentials**, ensuring genuine, fearless representation of each individual's voice.

 ### Core Principles
 - **One vote, one person**